xdrncy/software-engineering-test/README.md

 ## Hints
 * If you do not know the fork and generate PR workflow, please read this [guide](https://gist.github.com/Chaser324/ce0505fbed06b947d962)
-* Call the seed.py from the your script in order to generate a data pipeline for the processing code
 * We will not be processing submissions that do not match the output format as stipulated in Outputs